Welcome to today's edition of the Rush 24-7 podcast.

 And this is not going to improve any of that.

-So then the uh the next question.
+So then the next question.

-Uh, who's writing the bill?
+Who's writing the bill?

 Is Lieberman writing the bill or you guys writing it?

-But the the notion that we would let our personal feelings about one person defeat a bill that would deliver to people who don't have insurance the opportunity to get it at a price they can afford, that would defeat a bill that has patient protections that we fought for for decades for people who do have insurance to defeat a bill that will bend the curve on on this inexorable rise in health care costs is insane.
+But the notion that we would let our personal feelings about one person defeat a bill that would deliver to people who don't have insurance the opportunity to get it at a price they can afford, that would defeat a bill that has patient protections that we fought for for decades for people who do have insurance, to defeat a bill that will bend the curve on this inexorable rise in health care costs is insane.

 It will not deliver insurance to people who don't have it at a cheaper cost, just the exact opposite.